-The court concluded by stating that discovery of testing of evidence was not available under T.C.A. §40-30-217 and that the case could be reopened only if the trial court determines that newly discovered scientific evidence, in and of itself, establishes that the petitioner is actually innocent of the offense for which he was convicted.
-Id.
 As in Ray v.
-State, Irick was not in a position in 1999 to seek the reopening of his post-conviction proceedings because Drs.
+State, Irick was not in a position in 1999 to file a petition for writ of error coram nobis because Drs.
 Blackerby and Nickerson had only reviewed a portion of the relevant documents, had never seen or examined the defendant, and had never administered any testing of any kind to the defendant and, therefore, could only render a "preliminary diagnosis."
 In Ray v.
 State, the appellate court ruled two years prior to the incidents in question that a petitioner must delineate in a motion to reopen new scientific evidence "that has already been secured and which will establish his or her actual innocence."
 Furthermore, the court refused to grant Ray discovery rights or to allow the testing of physical evidence.
-Similarly, in this case, had defendant sought to reopen his post-conviction proceedings following the decision in Ray, the trial and appellate courts would have found, at best, the motion to be premature.
-In addition and again following the holdings in Ray, the trial would have denied the defendant funding for mental health experts again because in order to reopen the post-conviction proceedings and to obtain any such relief, his actual innocence had to be established/supported by information articulated within the motion and in the possession of defendant and/or his counsel.
+Similarly, in this case, had defendant sought to file a petition for writ of error coram nobis, the trial and appellate courts, following the decision in Ray, would have found, at best, the motion to be premature.
+More than likely, however, his petition would have been dismissed with prejudice.
+In addition, and again following the holdings in Ray, the trial would have denied the defendant funding for mental health experts because in order to obtain collateral relief through a coram nobis proceeding, his actual innocence and/or severe mental illness which may have resulted in a different sentence had to be established/supported by While normally there is no "tolling" of information already within his possession. a statute of limitations when pursuing a separate action, in this case, undersigned counsel were diligently pursuing in federal court the necessary funds to procure expert services and testimony because without expert testimony, they lacked the necessary factual basis to reopen state post-conviction proceedings or obtain a writ of error coram nobis.
+Petitioner's counsel repeatedly sought the appointment of mental health experts, in part, to explain why petitioner should not be charged with knowledge of the information contained within the Jeffers and Prigmore affidavits in any state proceedings.
+When it became apparent that neither the Sixth Circuit Court of Appeals nor the United States Supreme Court would provide relief from the trial court's order, Mr. Clements decided to use an additional \$5,400.00 of his own money to fund the testing of the petitioner that he had diligently sought from the federal court.
+As described above, Drs.
+Spica and Brown were hired, and Dr. Brown subsequently produced his report.
+The other three sources of newly discovered information, the Riverbend Psychological Assessment, affidavit of Clifton Tennison, and the report of Dr. Brown, were discovered or obtained within a year of the filing of this petition.